Love is the main thing in saving faith. Those are the words of Jonathan Edwards, and if they are true, life and ministry are changed forever.

 Here are the steps in his thinking.

 Loving God means that his commandments are not burdensome to us (1 John 5:3).
 Love lifts the burden and turns obedience into delight — as when Jesus said, “My food is to do the will of him who sent me” (John 4:34).
-Obedience is not depleting, it is nourishing.
+Obedience is not depleting; it is nourishing.
 I don’t mainly give out when I obey; I receive when I obey.
 It is not a burden.
 It is a burden lifter.
-Like food strengthens, obedience gives joy.
+As food strengthens, obedience gives joy.
 That’s what love for God does to the soul.